Physical Education aims to provide an enjoyable and balanced programme

 Students of all abilities are encouraged to take part in extracurricular activities and for the more talented participants there is the opportunity to represent the school in a variety of sports.
-School teams operate in practically all of the above sports.
-Inter-tutor group activities and competitions are arranged in the course of the school year, for all enthusiasts, irrespective
+School teams operate in most of the above sports.
+Inter-tutor group activities and competitions are arranged in the course of the school year, for all students, irrespective